jistjoalal/resource-share/README.md

 ### Ideas
 - <s>alert for displaying messages like "thx for signup", "must be logged in", etc.</s>
 - users can "subscribe" to standards, recieving email/notification when new resource submitted?
-- comments page for each resource?
-  - shortid + react-router for resource id's
-  - redirect here after submission

 ## Resource Sources
 - <s>khanacademy</s>